willdahlgreen/nicar2022_qgis2/README.md

 What you should now see after clicking Run is that all the power plants in these three counties alone are now highlighted yellow, so you can tell that the have been selected.

-In order to save these in a new file, whether you want to save it out as a Geojson, shapefile or CSV, all you need to do is right click on the `California_Power_Plant` layer, got to `Export > Save Selected Features As…`.
+In order to save these in a new file, whether you want to save it out as a Geojson, shapefile or CSV, all you need to do is right click on the `power_plants` layer, got to `Export > Save Selected Features As…`.
 Make sure you click on save **selected** features, otherwise it will just save all the features (points) in the dataset.

 ![Saving selected features to create a new shapefile](screenshots/qgis2_scrn23_save_selected_features.png)